kchilds1/progress-checkins/README.md

 ### progress-checkins

+## April 18, 2023
+  Subject: Continued Saturday's class project
+  * Created a new menu page using JavaScript.
+Used Free Code Camp Build a Shopping Cart with JavaScript-Project Tutorial as an online resource
+  * Started creating a new cart for Saturday's project

 ## April 17, 2023
    Subject: Saturday's class project and Pre-Work For Day 5
    * Created cart page for website